Reasoning about expression evaluation under interference: Conclusion

 \section{Conclusion}

 \labelsect{conclusion}

-In concurrent programs, expression evaluation is not free from interference from parallel threads; thus, following the evaluation of an arbitrary expression $e$ to a value $k$, one cannot necessarily assume that expression $e$ evaluated to $k$ in any single state during its evaluation (i.e. that the evaluation was atomic), nor that the expression $e$ still evaluates to $k$ immediately following the expression evaluation.
+In shared-memory concurrent programs, expression evaluation is not free from interference by parallel threads; thus, following the evaluation of an expression $\Ex{e}$ to a value $\Ex{k}$, one cannot necessarily assume that the expression $\Ex{e}$ equals $\Ex{k}$ in the state following the expression evaluation nor indeed that $\Ex{e}$ evaluated to $\Ex{k}$ in any single state during its evaluation (i.e.\ that the evaluation was atomic).

-Modelling expression evaluation, and more specifically assignment statements, as being atomic, an approach taken in many examples of earlier work \cite{Jones81d,Jones83a,Jones83b,stolen1991method,XuRoeverHe97,Dingel02,PrensaNieto03,Wickerson10-TR,DBLP:conf/esop/WickersonDP10,SchellhornTEPR14,Sanan21} simplifies reasoning, but is not realistic for arbitrary expressions and assignments.
-Justifications for these atomicity assumptions often appeal to syntactic constraints, for example by assuming that expressions (or assignments) contain at most one occurrence of one shared variable.
-The validity of these syntactic constraints are not, however, justifiable with respect to the restricted semantics.
+Modelling expression evaluation and assignment commands as atomic, an approach taken in many examples of earlier work \cite{Jones81d,Jones83a,Jones83b,Stolen90,stolen1991method,XuRoeverHe97,Dingel02,PrensaNieto03,Wickerson10-TR,DBLP:conf/esop/WickersonDP10,SchellhornTEPR14,Sanan21} simplifies writing a semantics of the programming language, but is unrealistic for arbitrary expressions and assignments.
+Justifications for these atomicity assumptions often appeal to syntactic constraints that expressions and assignments contain at most one critical reference.
+The validity of these syntactic constraints is not, however, justifiable with respect to the restricted programming language semantics used in those approaches and thus breaks the formal chain of reasoning.
+Furthermore, copying test expressions from conditionals or while loops as pre conditions for the sub-commands is invalid in the presence of interference even if there is only one occurrence of a shared variable in the expression.
+Rely-guarantee rules resolve these issues but most previous soundness proofs have been based on operational semantic descriptions.
+Coleman and Jones~\cite{CoJo07} provide a fine-grained operational semantics that is similar to the semantic approach used here, for example expression evaluation and assignment commands are not assumed to be atomic, but the inference rules they develop for commands containing expression evaluation are more restrictive; they can be seen as special cases of our more general laws.

-Using an algebraic presentation of the rely-guarantee theory that is supported within the Isabelle/HOL theorem prover, we have presented formal proofs of refinement laws with respect to a programming language with minimal atomicity assumptions.
-Moreover our laws are semantic rather than syntactic, and can be used to justify the syntactic constraints of previous approaches.
-We have presented general laws for reasoning about expression evaluation that do not require single-reference constraints, and that can be used to justify proof obligations for refinement laws for conditionals, assignment statements and while-loops.
+Using an algebraic presentation of the rely-guarantee theory, we have presented formal proofs of refinement laws with respect to a programming language with minimal atomicity assumptions (just atomic access to individual l-values).
+Moreover our laws are semantic rather than syntactic leading to further generalisation.
+We have presented compositional laws for reasoning about expression evaluation that do not require syntactic single critical reference constraints; our laws have been used to justify proof obligations for refinement laws for conditionals, assignment commands and while-loops.